altatechmark/Perfume-Tester-Robot-Based-on-Raspberry-Pi/README.md

 Weight Sensing: Integrated a weight sensor with a 200 KG load cell to accurately detect when someone is standing on the deck.

-Code Repository: For a detailed look into the code and architecture, please refer to the GitHub repository.

 Fiverr Profile: https://www.fiverr.com/shamoilkazmi

 Upwork Referance: https://www.upwork.com/freelancers/~01468db99ff3b7ecc7?p=1577327454873186304